Skip to main content

 Open your agent

 Go to AI Agents and select the agent you want to test.
-Make sure your latest instructions are saved.
+Make sure your latest prompt is saved.

 2